tejasunku/high-horse-society/planning/product/milestones.md

 4. Approves essays that don't fail any of the above three criteria
 5. Is able to manage more than one request at a time (concurrency)

+The reject/approval functionality must be validated with concrete examples

 ## Version 0.1

 For an essay that is passed, it is saved to a backend PostgreSQL service.